Get insider access

 Best Dell Laptops

 Dell is an American company founded in 1984 by Michael Dell.
 They're known for enterprise products and consumer electronics like desktops, laptops, workstations, monitors, and a wide range of computer peripherals.
-Dell is one of the largest laptop manufacturers and currently offers a wide product lineup; these range from cheap Chromebooks to more recognizable brands like Inspiron, XPS, Latitude, Precision, and Alienware.
+Dell is one of the largest laptop manufacturers and currently offers a wide product lineup, ranging from cheap Chromebooks to more recognizable brands like Inspiron, XPS, Latitude, Precision, and Alienware.
 Their higher-end devices feature exceptional build quality, performance, and unique designs.
-A common criticism of Dell is its use of proprietary parts, which make repairs and upgrades challenging for the average user.
+A common criticism of Dell is the company's use of proprietary parts, which makes repairs and upgrades challenging for the average user.

-We've bought and tested over 15 Dell laptops, and below are our recommendations for the top Dell laptops and the best Dell laptops for business use.
+We've tested 20 Dell laptops, and below are our recommendations for the best Dell laptops for business, gaming, and overall use.

 Updates